suri-dev-data/DataStructures/README.md

 <h1>Data Structures in Python</h1>

-<p>This repository contains implementations of fundamental data structures in Python.
+<p>Repository with implementations of fundamental data structures in Python.
 These structures are the backbone of many algorithms and are essential in solving complex problems efficiently.
 Below is a list of the data structures implemented, with a brief summary and usage examples.</p>

-<h2>Data Structures Implemented:</h2>

 <h3>1.
 Stack</h3>
 <p>A Stack is a linear data structure that follows the <strong>Last In, First Out (LIFO)</strong> principle.
 Elements can only be added or removed from the top of the stack.</p>